A few people have asked where I stand on the Adani mine. Again, I am opposed to it many grounds and have been vocal in my opposition.

 - See the statement from the Australian Youth Climate Coalition below on my position on the Adani mine where I am labelled a “Champ” because of my stance.

-Here are three transcripts from Labor’s decision makers, Mark Butler, Tony Burke and Andrew Leigh, indicating that Labor will deal with the problems associated with the project when it gets into government.
+Here are several transcripts from Labor’s decision makers, Mark Butler, Tony Burke and Andrew Leigh, indicating that Labor will deal with the problems associated with the project when it gets into government.

 Mark Butler, Shadow Minister for Climate Change; Shadow Minister for Energy